Comparing Walk-in Coolers and Reach-in Refrigerators

 How Will You Use Your Refrigeration?

 The first thing to be aware of as you consider upgrading from a reach-in to a walk-in is that one does not necessarily replace the other.
 While a restaurant can, in many cases, function with only reach-ins, the same cannot be said for walk-ins.
 Walk-ins are storage units, meant to hold food at safe temperatures, but they are not meant to bring hot food items down to those temperatures.
 Placing hot food in a walk-in can raise the temperature of the whole box, potentially bringing all the food stored there into the danger zone.
-Even if that doesn’t happen, there’s a chance the hot food items itself will stay in the temperature danger zone long enough that it could allow for dangerous bacterial growth.
+Even if that doesn’t happen, there’s a chance the hot food item itself will stay in the temperature danger zone long enough that it could allow for dangerous bacterial growth.
 In order to prevent compromising food safety, hot food must first be chilled with an ice paddle or other approved cooling device, or in a blast chiller.

 While a walk-in cannot bring food down to safe temperatures, it is ideal for storing food in bulk that is received refrigerated or frozen.
 It also provides more room for organization, which makes storing prepped foods simple.